Last Updated on April 1, 2021 by Jim Ferri

 Bridge of Sighs

-For many photographer the Bridge of Sighs, the Ponte dei Sospiri, is one of the best places to visit in the city.
+For many photographers the Bridge of Sighs, the Ponte dei Sospiri, is one of the best places to visit in the city.
 In fact, it is one of the most photographed places in all of Venice.
 It’s so named since it was through its ornate grillwork that prisoners had their last glimpse of Venice.
 According to legend, many sighed as they passed the grillwork.

 The bridge spans Rio di Palazzo, connecting the interrogation rooms in the Doge’s Palace with the first floor of the prison.
 You can see it by walking along the Grand Canal outside the Doge’s Palace.
 At the first canal look to your left.